 The idea behind bullet journaling was originally developed by Ryder Carrol.
 He wanted a simple way to stay organized, focused and productive.
 After years of trial and error he came up with the bullet journal method that is so popular today!

 A bullet journal is an organization system that is very easy to customize.
 There is no limitation to what you can include in your bullet journal.
-You can track your habits, organize your finances, motivate yourself to lose weight… oh, and keep track of your appointments and to-do list!
+You can track your habits, organize your finances, motivate yourself to lose weight, record information about your pets… oh, and keep track of your appointments and to-do list!

 The absolute best thing about bullet journaling is that you can make your bullet journal anything that you want.
 You can choose to make it any one of the following (or all of them!):